Our Strategy

 • remaining disciplined in our contracting activity, building a balanced portfolio in accordance with our contracting framework

-• profitably producing from our tier-one assets and aligning our production decisions in all segments of our business with our contract portfolio and customer needs
+• profitably producing from our tier-one assets and aligning our production decisions in all segments of the fuel cycle with contracted demand and customer needs

-• exploring other emerging and non-traditional opportunities within the fuel cycle, which align with our commitment to responsibly and sustainably manage our business, contribute to the mitigation of global climate change, and help to provide energy security and affordability.
+• exploring other emerging opportunities within the nuclear power value chain, which align with our commitment to manage our business responsibly and sustainably, contribute to decarbonization, and help to provide secure and affordable energy

 Uranium